liek51/civet/README.md

 installation: `pbs_python`.
 This module can be obtained from https://oss.trac.surfsara.nl/pbs_python and must be installed before you can use Civet.

+### Disclaimer
+We’ve provided this software with the hopes that others may find it useful.
+However, this software may not work, and in fact will likely not work as-is, if your HPC environment differs significantly from ours.

 ### Installing Civet
 To install civet, you simply need a copy of the Civet source code.
 We